lo1ol/DarkroomTimer/README.md

 5. [M2 screws](https://sl.aliexpress.ru/p?key=rRaeGCg)
 6. M3 screw and nuts also needed but you could buy it everywhere you want
 7. Any AC plug you want
-8. 3 wire cablels: you need thin (between power block and main part) and thick ones (between power block and socket)™
+8. 3 wire cablels: you need thin (between power block and main part) and thick ones (between power block and socket)

-### Another versions of body
+### Other versions of body

 I saw bodies created via electrical enclosure, pupular buttons and switches.
 You are free to create your version of body and use another components according to your budget